cedar-policy/cedar-examples/cedar-example-use-cases/README.md

 # Cedar Example Use Cases

-We present how Cedar language enables authorization for two example applications.
+We show two example applications that use the Cedar language to implement their authorization logic.
 [Document cloud drive example](./document_cloud) models a cloud-based document sharing system, like Google Drive or Dropbox.
 [GitHub example](./github_example/) minics GitHub repository access permissions.

 ## Quick Start